-I continued to pray for a miracle.
-I still pray for a miracle.
+I still continue to pray for a miracle.

-I pray for a cure, so none of our babies have to suffer with this disease.
-I thank God for the invention of synthetic Insulin and the God fearing man who discovered how to use it to help others.
+We need a cure, so none of our babies have to suffer from this disease.
+Thank God for the invention of synthetic Insulin and the God-fearing man who discovered how to use it to help others.

 But what was the purpose behind all this pain and suffering?

-Why does God take us into these God awful places?
+Why does God take us to these God awful places?

-Our wilderness experiences helps us to see the big picture plan God has for us.
+Our wilderness experiences help us to see the big picture plan God has for us.
 Not just in this life, but in the life beyond death.
 It’s there in the place of uncertainty and want that we see significant spiritual growth.
-God uses experiential learning to help us see the parallels in our own lives and the lives of biblical characters like Moses, Hagar and Jesus.
-Through our pain and suffering we are able to step into the stories that are shared in the bible.
-This is an integral part of God’s desire to have us in an apprentice style relationship with Him.
+God uses experiential learning to help us see the parallels in our own lives and the lives of biblical characters like Moses, Hagar, and Jesus.
+Through our pain and suffering, we step into the stories that are shared in the Bible.
+This is an integral part of God’s desire to have us in an apprentice-style relationship with Him.

-Through these troubling times God speak truth to hungry souls.
+Through these troubling times, God speaks truth to hungry souls.

 What To Expect And What To Do While You’re In The Wilderness

 Things that use to come naturally are now a struggle.
-Your most basic needs are no longer being met.
 You’re on the verge of losing everything.
 You cry out to your good friend God and ask “What are you doing?”

 Is this God, or am I under some kind of curse?
 Suddenly you feel angry, bitter, hurt, confused and abandoned.
 You pray, but it feels like you’re speaking to an empty sky.